Neutrinet/accounting/README.md

-v unique login/password to access everything v list transactions by year v public accounting page by year
-- add new movement
-- do something with the nav header on the public page
+v unique login/password to access everything v list transactions by year v public accounting page by year v add new movement v do something with the nav header on the public page
 - do a print CSS for pdf reporting
 - upload CSV
   - upload form